 Public comments during scoping meetings and input from FERC, NHDES, NHFG, VANR, NPS, recreational user groups, the Town of Rockingham, VT, and Two Rivers Ottauquechee Regional Commission indicate a strong public interest in recreation access and opportunities, and a belief that there may be undocumented or underrepresented user groups and recreation opportunities available in the projects.
-This study will address recreation resource opportunities, uses, and needs within and also in the vicinity of the Wilder, Bellows Falls, and Vernon Projects.
+This study will address recreation resource opportunities, uses, and needs within the project boundaries of Wilder, Bellows Falls, and Vernon Projects.
+In addition, the study will inventory public recreation access opportunities at the Connecticut River from the upstream end of the Wilder impoundment to downstream limit of the Vernon project.

-- obtain information about the condition of existing recreation facilities and access sites at the projects; - obtain information about existing recreation use and opportunities, access, and present and future demand within the vicinity of the projects; - conduct an assessment of the need to enhance recreation opportunities and access at the projects; - photograph views from public recreation facilities to document existing aesthetic conditions; and - lay the foundation for preparation of a Recreation Management Plan (RMP) for the projects that will be included in the license applications.
+- obtain information about the condition of existing recreation facilities and access sites at the projects and along project-affected reaches of the Connecticut River; - obtain information about existing recreation use and opportunities, access, and present and future use estimates for sites within and in riverine sections between the projects; - conduct an assessment of the need to enhance recreation opportunities and access at the projects; - present the recreation use and opportunities at the projects within the larger context of opportunities within the region; - photograph views from public recreation facilities to document existing aesthetic conditions; and - lay the foundation for preparation of a Recreation Management Plan (RMP) for the projects that will be included in the license applications.